GeitV/postgres-db/README.md

 You can remove `data` from table using `/data/remove` with value `remove`.
 The string must match exactly.

-For example, when running on localhost, you could remove data using http://localhost:8888/data/remove?remove=mydata Nothing will be returned
+For example, when running on localhost, you could remove data using http://localhost:8888/data/remove?remove=mydata

+Nothing will be returned

+##Extra info

+This project will generate data table named `data` using Flyway on launch.
+It also checks if the config file exists, if it doesn't, one will be generated and app will shut down.